spine-tools/Spine-Database-API/docs/source/tutorial.rst

 The above will create a file called ``first.sqlite`` in your current working directoy.
-Note that we pass the keyword argument ``create=True`` to :class:`.DatabaseMapping` to explicitly say that we want the DB to be created at the given URL.
+Note that we pass the keyword argument ``create=True`` to :class:`.DatabaseMapping` to explicitly say that we want the DB to be created at the given URL if it does not exists already.

 .. note::